+Healthy snacks are enjoyable to eat and beneficial to the body.
 Filipinos love to eat.
 We munch on snacks in between meals and typically prepare them for movie nights, parties, or while watching our favorite series.
 Hence, we need to be more conscious and cautious about what we eat.
-Fortunately, we have healthy snacks available in the market.
-Nutritious snacks are enjoyable to eat and beneficial to the body.

-They give us an energy boost and help enhance our immunity.
-However, picking healthy snacks can be a bit tricky.
+Healthy snacks give us an energy boost and help enhance our immunity.
+However, picking one can be a bit tricky.
 So in this article, allow us to help you select the best healthy snacks with our buying guide and product recommendations.
 To help you in your quest, we asked for some comments and tips from Samantha Morales, a registered nutritionist-dietitian - she even gives some of her snack recommendations!

 Samantha began her career in clinical nutrition and weight management at a tertiary hospital in Manila, Philippines.
 Her practice allowed her to give nutrition counseling and plan modified diets for patients with medical conditions.
 Presently, she does private practice to focus on true holistic wellness - an approach that believes in aligning one's mind, body, and spiritual well-being.